stevewithington/MuraFW1/README.md

 The subsystems that are included by default are:

-* **admin**
+* **admin**:

     This is the primary subsystem.
 You can and *should* modify it, but just don't delete it.
 This is where authorized content managers can go to interact with the plugin's own 'Admin' area.

-* **app1**
+* **app1**:

     This subsystem is just an uber-simple, hello world app.
 No controllers, no layouts, just a `default` view.

-* **app2**
+* **app2**:

     This subsystem is a step up from 'app1' and includes some controllers, multiple views, a layout, and also includes a `sample` service.

-* **app3**
+* **app3**:

     This subsystem takes things a few more steps up from 'app2' by including an example 'bean' and multiple views.
 In addition to that, this one includes an example of how to create a *configurable display object* for Mura CMS.

-If you wish to delete any of these (*except for the 'admin' of course*).
-Just remember to edit the `/plugin/config.xml.cfm` file and either remove, or comment out, the corresponding `displayObjects` that have been registered.
+If you wish to delete any of these, *except for the 'admin' of course*, just remember to edit the `/plugin/config.xml.cfm` file and either remove, or comment out, the corresponding `displayObjects` that have been registered.
 Once you do this, you will have to go to the Mura CMS admin area, then to **Settings > Plugins** and click the